May 19, 2021 By College Ave Student Loans

 If you’re a recent graduate or college student, you likely don’t have extra money lying around to cover the costs if something were to happen to your personal property.
 Similarly, liability and loss of use can cost you a lot of money.
 That’s why it’s a good idea to tap into a renters insurance policy to reduce the financial impact that could await you if the worst does happen.

 College Ave has reviewed the different renters insurance providers and partnered with Lemonade.
 Like us, they focus on making their experience simple and easy to understand.
 You can get a quote in a few minutes.
 Should something happen to your belongings and you need to file a claim, you just submit a video explaining what happened.
 Their goal is to pay out a claim instantly.
 If your situation is more complicated, you’ll work with a person to do so.
 Then at the end of each year, they give what would be their extra profits from unused premiums to a charity of your choice.

 Lemonade is available in these states and will add more: Arizona, Arkansas, California, Colorado, Connecticut, District of Columbia, Florida, Georgia, Illinois, Indiana, Iowa, Maryland, Massachusetts, Michigan, Missouri, Nevada, New Jersey, New Mexico, New York, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, Tennessee, Texas, Virginia, Washington, and Wisconsin.

 If you think you’ll need renters insurance, go ahead and get a quote today.
-It only takes 90 seconds and there’s no commitment.

 Sign Up for the Latest College Ave News